daniellutz/guides/source/getting-started/ember-cli.md

 **public**: This directory contains assets such as images and fonts.

-**vendor**: This directory is where front-end dependencies (such as JavaScript or CSS) that are NOT managed by bower go.
+**vendor**: This directory is where front-end dependencies (such as JavaScript or CSS) that are not managed by Bower go.

 **tests / testem.json**: Automated tests for our app go in the `tests` folder, and Ember CLI's test runner **testem** is configured in `testem.json`.